datasci611/bios611-projects-fall-2019-Jianqiao-Wang/project_1/README.md

 #### Goals

 I'm interested in associations between time and different kinds of support.
 Did UMDurham provide more help as time goes by?
-I'm also interested in summary statistics about support this program provided, such as average food pound per person and average finicial support.
+I'm also interested in summary statistics about support this program provided, such as average food pound per person.
 Moreover, I want to know if there is a difference among different families or people.
 As for my future analysis, variables such as Client File Number, Date and Food Pounds will play an important role.